John Grenell – Welcome to Our World (1990)

 any New Zealander of a certain age can play its slow, sentimental lyric in their heads anytime they please.

-John Grenell’s Jim Reeves’ cover ‘Welcome to Our World’ had three weeks at the top in February 1990, probably because it was the soundtrack to a Toyota Hilux ad, back when Hilux ads were played about 30 times a day, every day, forever.
+John Grenell’s Jim Reeves’ cover ‘Welcome To Our World’ had three weeks at the top in February 1990, probably because it was the soundtrack to a Toyota Hilux ad, back when Hilux ads were played about 30 times a day, every day, forever.

-Somewhat insanely, this does not exist online, but any New Zealander of a certain age can play its slow, sentimental lyric in their heads anytime they please.
+Any New Zealander of a certain age can play its slow, sentimental lyric in their heads anytime they please.
 Known in an earlier age as John Hore, before he perhaps wisely changed his name, Grenell has impeccable country credentials, writing the local version of ‘I’ve Been Everywhere’ and playing the Grand Ole Opry.

 Ngaire – To Sir With Love (1990)

 Six years before the Fugees became global stars, Ngaire Fuata, known simply as Ngaire, basically invented their style.
 She took a sweet 60s pop song, Lulu’s ‘To Sir With Love’, sang it faithfully and dropped a syncopated beat underneath.
-The result was a smash hit – six weeks atop the charts in October and November of 1990.
+The result was a smash hit – five weeks atop the charts in October and November of 1990.
 The production is dated, for sure, but the song was a great choice, a surprisingly sophisticated lyric and melody, delivered in crisply enunciated style.
 Set against the other 90s NZ R&B covers that hit No.1 – Ardijah’s ‘Silly Love Songs’ – this looks like genius.

 Push Push – Trippin’ (1991)